Netflix/spectator-cpp/README.md

     // do some work and obtain a response...
     Response res{200, 64};

-    // Update the counter id with dimensions based on the request.
-The
+    // Update the Counter id with dimensions, based on information in the request.
+The Counter
-    // counter will then be looked up in the registry which should be
+    // will be looked up in the Registry, which is a fairly cheap operation, about the same as
-    // fairly cheap, such as lookup of id object in a map
+    // the lookup of an id object in a map.
+However, it is more expensive than having a local
-    // However, it is more expensive than having a local variable set
+    // variable set to the Counter.
-    // to the counter.
+    auto cnt_id = request_count_id_
-    auto cnt_id = request_count_id_->WithTag("country", request.country)
+        ->WithTag("country", request.country)
         ->WithTag("status", std::to_string(res.status));
     registry_->GetCounter(std::move(cnt_id))->Increment();
     request_latency_->Record(std::chrono::steady_clock::now() - start);
     response_size_->Record(res.size);